 This track is for students who want to learn how to execute financial and non-financial analyses and make investment decisions.
 The courses in this track focus on financial accounting, reading and analysing financial statements, portfolio theory, the functioning of financial markets, reporting on non-financial performance dimensions such as sustainability, and sustainable finance and value creation.
 Students will learn how to use regression analysis to understand how performance can be explained.
 And also about experimental approaches to understand the behaviours and motivations of managers.

-This track is for students who want to learn how behavioural economics and psychology explain behaviour of for instance employees and customers.
+This track is for students who want to learn how behavioural economics and psychology explain the behaviour of for instance employees and customers.
 The courses in this track focus on behavioural economics and psychology in a business context (such as fairness, prospect theory, framing), managing people in teams, leadership, cross-cultural management, consumer behaviour, and advertising.
 Students will learn about experimental research to study behaviours and motivations.
-And also about survey-based approaches to understand opinions, attitudes and intentions.
+And also about survey-based approaches to understanding opinions, attitudes and intentions.

 This track is for students who want to learn about international business and about firms in a global social-institutional context.
 The courses in this track focus on internationalisation, emerging markets, institutional contexts and problems, responsibility and sustainability, and the role of business in solving grand challenges.
 There will be attention for Multinational Enterprises (MNE’s) as well as small international players and “born globals”.
 Students will learn how to analyse quantitative cross-sectional data and secondary data using regression analysis, as well as analyse qualitative data from case studies and interviews.